payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 `delete` will remove a property in an object, but not from its `prototype`

-Don’t modify objects you don’t own
+Don't modify objects you don't own

 ### Prototype
 Every object is linked to a `prototype` object that it inherits properties from

-If a value isn’t found in an object, then JavaScript automatically looks for it in its `prototype`, all the way up to `Object.prototype`.
-If it isn’t found anywhere in the `prototype` chain, then `undefined` is returned
+If a value isn't found in an object, then JavaScript automatically looks for it in its `prototype`, all the way up to `Object.prototype`.
+If it isn't found anywhere in the `prototype` chain, then `undefined` is returned

 If a new property is added to a prototype, then all objects that are linked to that prototype will immediately inherit that property